smaurice101/readthedocs/docs/source/tmlbuilds.rst

 .. note::
    TML is used by companies and people around the world to process real-time data.
-Because TML is free for students and researchers, it is used by thousands of students in Universities and Colleges around the world.
+Because TML is free for students and researchers, it is used by thousands of students in Universities and Colleges around the world as official part of the curriculum courses in IoT, Cybersecurity, Machine Learning, Data Science, and
+   Big Data Management courses.

 TML Solutions Can Be Built In 10 Steps Using Pre-Written DAGs (Directed Acyclic Graphs)
 ----------------------------------------------------------